CaeldanRodrigues/CSV_Analysis_Tool/README.md

 ## Running the project

-To run tests, run the following command
+To run the project, run the following command in your terminal

 ```bash
   streamlit run app.py